JonrGull/Budget-Organizer/README.md

 # Budget-Organizer

 Following a tutorial from Maximilian Schwarzmüller and making some changes of my own as I go through it.

-The finished product you will be able to add your own items and it will give you a monthly/yearly breakdown of all your expenses.
+This program allows you to log and track all of your expenses that you had throughout the past few years and the future.
+It gives you a monthly/yearly breakdown of all your expenses with a small chart that easily allows you to see which month had the highest expenses.
 This is just to help me practice better React designing.

 Live demo! https://jonrgull.github.io/Budget-Organizer/

 # Code I changed from the tutorial

--
+- Refactored some unnecessary imports and cleaned up some commented code.

 # Future features

 - Add some animations
+- Maybe further the future, but I'd like to add cookies so it can actually be used properly.
+Currently, if you refresh the page, all data is lost.
+However, I am aware I would need more of a backend to achieve this feature.